ryan-mars/stochastic/website/docs/event-storming/why-event-storming.md

 Event storming shows value within hours.

-Participants learn from a structured conversation about the key events in the business process.
-People learn about processes and motivations they missed for years within the first couple of hours.
+Participants learn from a structured conversation about the key events, actors, and policies in the business process.
+From an Event Storm people learn,

-They learn reasons for policies that formerly seemed silly.
-They gain an appreciation for work in other parts of the organization and a deeper appreciation for their own.
-They understand the why behind so many instances of "because that's the way we do it around here."
+- motivations behind policies and processes that formerly seemed silly;
+- to appreiate people and work done in other parts of the organization;
+- to question long-held assumptions;

-They also question long held assumptions.
-They see festering problems for the first time.
-They see new opportunities to deliver value.
+- to see festering problems more clearly;
+- to see new opportunities to deliver value.

 > 💡 This deeper understanding and reexamination of assumptions is of obvious value to everyone in the room.